 205 2.3.3.
 Determination of active groundwater storage

-In this study, the active groundwater storage (also abbreviated as groundwater storage in the following context) is assumed as a storage that directly controls streamflow dynamics during rainless periods (Kirchner, 2009; Staudinger, 2017).
-Based on hydraulic groundwater theory, groundwater storage in a catchment can be approximated as a power function of baseflow rate at the catchment outlet (Brutsaert, 2008).
+al., 2017).
+Physical considerations based on hydraulic groundwater theory suggest that the groundwater storage in a catchment can be approximated as a power function of baseflow rate at the catchment outlet (Brutsaert, 2008)

-$$S = Ky^m \tag{8}$$
+$S = Kv^m$